 To control an outcome target, one must define it in such a way that it creates an internal locus of control.
 "Create and run a project over the next three years, which will enable 1000 people of the XYZ Village to access a consistent food supply process."
 Of course, mere definition will not execute a target.
 There must be a project plan and approval from all the stakeholders.
 This requires negotiation.
 There will always be factors beyond your control.
 The future is mostly an estimated guess.
 Therefore, an outcome target will by no means ensure a favorable outcome.
 Villagers must be happy with the food and government must continue its sponsorship.
 To achieve this will always prove easier said than done.

 What then is the difference between output and outcome targets?
 It lies in the difference between purpose and intent.
 Purpose ensures performance.
 It produces outputs.
 Output targets show the strength of a process at a specific point in time.
 Intent, on the other hand, secures relevance.
 It negotiates outcomes.
 In that their difference.

 The list below shows the components that we must define to create an outcome target.

 An outcome describes the purpose of the project or strategy.
 It drives all the action and justifies the resource expense of a project.
 In strategy one will call it a strategic objective.

 It predicts an exact status quo at the end of a project or strategy.
 It thus quantifies the result of a plan.

 It defines the starting point of our target.
 It is rare for an outcome target to have a zero baseline.
 In the example above, 400 out of 1000 people already have access to consistent food supply.

-Organisations that can negotiate a favourable future position will have immense competitive advantage.
+Organisations that can negotiate a favorable future position will have immense competitive advantage.
 Those that cannot do this will become prey to those who can.

 Clear outcome targets show that an organisation has a strategy.
 Achieving them shows good leadership skills.
-If outcome targets drive a more favourable position for Org, then they are effective.
+If outcome targets drive a more favorable position for Org, then they are effective.

 © 02-12-2019: Derek Hendrikz